bitrise-io/devcenter/_articles/en/bitrise-cli/basics-of-bitrise-yml.md

 ## bitrise.yml size limitation

-If you edit your Workflow on [bitrise.io](https://www.bitrise.io/) (either in Workflow Editor or on the **bitrise.yml** tab) and your `bitrise.yml` exceeds its size limitation, the UI will display the following warning upon trying to save your changes:
+If you edit your Workflow on [bitrise.io](https://www.bitrise.io/) (either in the Workflow Editor or on the **bitrise.yml** tab) and your `bitrise.yml` exceeds its size limitation, the UI will display the following warning upon trying to save your changes:

     Error saving!
 Error saving app config: Validation failed: App config validation 784: unexpected token at 'Argument list too long - bin/bitrise